jratzenboeck/jratzenboeck-blog/_posts/2017-09-10-anglar-systemjs-gulp.md

 <!--more-->
 As a web developer I have been using AngularJS 1 (I will just call it AngularJS as it is done officially as well) for about two years but recently had the chance to start a new project with Angular in its latest version.
-One of the big differences to AngularJS for me was the way how an Angular 2+ app (the latest version is Angular 4 but since Angular 2 there only minor changes have been introduced) is built and bundled to be ready for productive use.
+One of the big differences to AngularJS for me was the way how an Angular 2+ app (the latest version is Angular 4 but since Angular 2 only minor changes have been introduced.
+From now on I will call it Angular 2+ when I am talking about Angular version 2 and upwards) is built and bundled to be ready for productive use.
 It's not my intention to provide a tutorial about developing an Angular 2+ app (there is a very good quick start tour on the
 <a href="https://angular.io/" title="Angular website" target="_blank">official website</a>) but rather want to tell you a bit